LenderPanel.com

 Kensington Mortgage

-• I am filling out a Kensington Mortgage transfer of equity request and have come to the questions regarding debts etc. I do some debts that I have been discharging for a number of years, in fact they no longer remain my credit score.
-Am I obliged to reveal these?
+• I am answering a Kensington Mortgage transfer of equity form and have come to the section that asks about defaults etc. I do some debts that I have been discharging for a number of years, in fact they no longer remain my credit score.
+Must I set these out?

 Has consent been obtained from Kensington Mortgage to the proposed transfer of equity?